pmartR/PMart_ShinyApp/README.md

 - Exploratory data analysis.
 PCA, missing-variable plots, correlation heatmaps, and more.
 - Filtering.
 Filter biomolecules based on various criteria including minimum non-missing values and coefficient of variation thresholds.
 Filter samples based on statistical metrics and other exploratory analyses.
 - Normalization.
 Center data using a variety of methods.
 Determine appropriate measures automatically using the SPANS procedure for proteomics.
 - Protein Quantification.
-Various methods for rollup peptide data up to the protein level.
+Various methods for rolling up peptide data up to the protein level.
 - Statistical analysis.
 ANOVA, G-test, and combined analyses to determine biomarkers.
 - Visualize and download all resources.